VinayByte/VinayByte/README.md

 # Hey there, I'm Vinay Kumar! 👋

 I'm a passionate Android Engineer with an optional brain. 😄 I speak Kotlin fluently, and my Compose skills are so smooth, they'll make your UI sing.
+I am seeking better opportunities in the Android/Automotive/AOSP domain.

 ## About Me
 - Fluent in Java, Kotlin, and Android.
 However, Java occasionally gives me the silent treatment. 😄